TUC-NT-DF/student-guide/docs/content-onboarding/onboarding.md

         ```
         Get-Content ~\.ssh\id_ed25519.pub
         ```

-- You will see a key starting with `ssh-ed25519 ...` and ending with `ssh-key-TUC`.
-Ensure you copy the entire key and paste it into the *Key* field.
+    - Ensure you copy the entire SSH key, which begins with `ssh-ed25519 ...` and ends with `ssh-key-TUC.
+- Log in to your GitHub account and go to:
+   *Settings* → *SSH and GPG keys* (https://github.com/settings/keys)
+- Click on `New SSH key` button.
+    - Enter a descriptive title in the Title field (e.g., "ssh-key-TUC").
+    - Set `Key Type` as `Authentication Key`.
+    - Paste your public key from the file that was generated (`C:\Users\...\.ssh\id_ed25519.pub`) into the `Key` field.
     - Click on the `Add SSH Key` button.

+**Note:** You can ignore the message:  *"Before you can add an SSH key, you need to generate it."*  — You have already created your SSH key.

 ![Deploy Public SSH Key to GitHub](../assets/deploy-ssh-key.png "Deploy Public SSH Key to GitHub")